FerRacimo/CopenhagenTutorial/HudsonTutorial.md

 ## The basic Coalescent

-Choose coalescent with recombination (we will set recombination to zero)
+Choose coalescent with recombination (we will set recombination to zero).

 a)	The basic coalescent.
 Choose n=5 sequences and rho=0 (no recombination).
 Press recalc and the animation starts.
 The speed can be controlled with speed.
 Details regarding each node can be seen in the small window at the right when moving the mouse over the node.
 - What is the time to the first coalescence event?
 Write it down.
 - What is the time to the most recent common ancestor?
 Write it down.